 If you don’t want to use a framework to build your responsive site, these Sass extensions are a nice alternative, each with their own strengths.
 They’ll take care of the responsive maths for you so you can focus on design.

-If you're keen to try out Adobe Experience Design, Adobe's new UX and prototyping app, here's a good tutorial to get you started.
+If you're keen to try out Adobe Experience Design, here's a good tutorial to get you started.
 It includes a video demonstration which takes you through every click of the process.

 13. CSS at BBC Sport